 Ben A. Hall, Ph.D. assists in prosecuting patents for clients as a technical specialist in a variety of industries, specifically related to biotechnology.
 His life science-based doctoral and postdoctoral training and multidisciplinary background provide extensive research experience and knowledge in a wide range of areas including molecular biology, immunology, oncology, diabetes, gene editing technologies (CRISPR, TALENS and ZFNs), biological diagnostic systems, and pharmacology.

 Background and Credentials

-Prior to joining the Firm, Dr. Hall was a research professional at the University of Chicago where he focused on investigating the role of Insulin Receptor Substrate 2 (IRS-2) in novel pancreatic beta cell specific knockout mice models of type II diabetes.
-Additionally, Dr. Hall was a Chicago Innovation Mentor (CIM) fellow, where he contributed to the scientific development of several local biotechnology start-up companies, and interpreted patents for complex biotechnologies at the University of Chicago Tech Transfer Office.
-Dr. Hall was also an innovation fund associate for the Chicago Innovation Exchange (CIE) where he contributed to the evaluation of early stage technology including the assessment of the intellectual property and licensing strategies of university-based technologies.
+Prior to joining the firm, Ben was a research professional at the University of Chicago where he focused on investigating the role of Insulin Receptor Substrate 2 (IRS-2) in novel pancreatic beta cell specific knockout mice models of type II diabetes.
+Additionally, he was a Chicago Innovation Mentor (CIM) fellow, where he contributed to the scientific development of several local biotechnology start-up companies, and interpreted patents for complex biotechnologies at the University of Chicago Tech Transfer Office.
+Ben was also an innovation fund associate for the Chicago Innovation Exchange (CIE) where he contributed to the evaluation of early stage technology including the assessment of the intellectual property and licensing strategies of university-based technologies.

-Dr. Hall holds a B.S., with honors, in pharmacology and Ph.D. in biomedical sciences from Newcastle University, UK.
+Ben holds a B.S., with honors, in pharmacology and Ph.D. in biomedical sciences from Newcastle University, UK.
 His graduate studies focused on cell survival signaling pathways in models of skin and melanoma skin cancer.
 As a postdoctoral research scholar at the University of Chicago, his focus involved identifying the requirement of mTORC1 for SGK1 kinase activation in breast cancer.
-Dr. Hall also contributed to development of glucocorticoid receptor antagonism as a novel therapy for triple-negative breast cancer.
-Dr. Hall has authored several peer-reviewed articles in the fields of oncology and diabetes research.
+He also contributed to development of glucocorticoid receptor antagonism as a novel therapy for triple-negative breast cancer.
+Ben has authored several peer-reviewed articles in the fields of oncology and diabetes research.

 - Newcastle University, UK (Ph.D.)